gayathri-manoj/techvayuna-/README.md

 # Landing Page for TechVayuna

-Hosted at Vercel and you can find the website [here](https://techvayuna-landing-page.vercel.app/)
+Hosted with Vercel and you can find the website [here](https://techvayuna-landing-page.vercel.app/)

 This is a responsive landing page for **TechVayuna**, a technical club run by students at **SRM IST, Ramapuram**.
 The page invites students to join by introducing the club, outlining its goals, and showcasing forthcoming events.